chrisranderson/beholder/README.md

 ## Installation

 ### Build and run TensorBoard
-As TensorBoard's third party plugin system currently functions, you need to build a different version of TensorBoard from scratch to use this plugin (and potentially [install a nightly build of TensorFlow](#install-a-nightly-build-of-tensorflow)).
-Expected time: 5-30 minutes (high variance due to Internet speed).
+As TensorBoard's third party plugin system currently functions, you need to build a different version of TensorBoard from scratch to use this plugin.

 1. [Install Bazel](https://docs.bazel.build/versions/master/install.html).
 Tested with Bazel 0.5.1 and 0.5.3.
 One test with 0.2.2b did not work.
 2. Clone the repository: `git clone https://github.com/chrisranderson/beholder.git`